Political music in China: Origin

-Birth of Revolutionary songs (1949–1970s)
+Birth of Revolutionary songs (1921–1970s)

-In 1949 the Kuomintang relocated to Taiwan, and the People's Republic of China was established.
-The Communist Party would promote revolutionary music while suppressing traditional music and Chinese popular music.
+The Communist Party began spreading songs among the people as early as 1921, when it was first established.
+One example is the predecessor to the Chinese revolutionary song ‘The East Is Red’—the folk tune known as White Horse Tune.

+Beginning in the middle of 1958, the new folk song movement sought to compile folk songs and poetry.
+Among the major compendiums of these folk works was Red Flag Ballads by Guo Moruo and Zhou Yang, which presented the works of amateur poets anonymously as part of an effort to develop the figure of the mass writer in communist art and literature.

-The songs were presented differently from the usual national anthems, since the government made a genuine effort to upgrade the music for a political cause.
+The red songs (红色歌曲) were presented differently from the usual national anthems, since the government made a genuine effort to upgrade the music for a political cause.
 An example is Lin Biao in 1964 promoting that "all Chinese were urged to learn from the People's Liberation Army", who were taught 11 revolutionary songs.
-For the musicians of the era, they were expected to model their work after the army's musical organization The Communist movements and propaganda during the 1960s and 1970s was successful enough that people listened to revolutionary music as a main genre.
-The national anthem of March of the Volunteers was suspended in favor of The East Is Red during the cultural revolution.
+For the musicians of the era, they were expected to model their work after the army's musical organization.

+The 1964 music and dance epic The East is Red premiered on 2 October 1964 in Beijing.
+It is among the early cultural works which responded to Mao Zedong's call to prevent capitalist restoration in China.
+Other model operas influenced by this theme include The Song of the Longjiang River and The Seaport.

+"Quotation songs", in which Mao Zedong's quotations were set to music, were particularly popular during the early years of the Cultural Revolution.
+Composer Li Jiefu (李劫夫, 1913-1976) first published quotation songs in People's Daily in September 1966 and they were promoted thereafter as a means for studying Quotations from Chairman Mao Zedong.

-Revolutionary opera (1960s-1970s)
+Revolutionary opera (1960s–1970s)

 Jiang Qing was the main advocate of the revolutionary opera, and during the cultural revolution, only certain approved work could be performed.

+Revolutionary operas were described as one of the newborn socialist things.

+Reform era

+The 1984 musical film The Song of the Chinese Revolution revises the narrative from its model The East is Red to include the roles of previously omitted revolutionary leaders and with greater emphasis on personal experiences, such as the pathos of the sacrifices made by women and children.

 Mao nostalgia period (1990s)

 As recent as 1991, anthems to Mao Zedong were updated into disco-like arrangements released in Shanghai by the China Record Company.
-The album titled "The Red Sun" (紅太陽) became an instant best seller.
+The album titled "The Red Sun" (红太阳) became an instant best seller.
 For nostalgia, social, patriotic or entertainment purposes, there are many reasons why the genre have leaned so close to commercial music in the past.
-A lot has to do with the Communist censorship imposed in other genres, giving the people less choice.